Oussamazz/42sh/README.md

 - Manage its own environment
 - Built-in commands including `cd`, `echo`, `env`, `printenv`, `pwd`, `setenv`, `unsetenv`
 - Prompt based on the last exit status
-- Support for non-interactive mode
+- Support for non-interactive mode (running process in background/foreground)

 Explore more functionalities as you dive into the shell!